-- God's promises said He would make Abraham's name great, but circumstances made Abraham look like a fool-not a great man-in leaving his native land and his family to go into a strange country. - (especially the "curse them that curseth thee") said Abraham would be safe, but circumstances said that obeying God's precepts would put Abraham right in the midst of unfriendly people.
+- God's promises said He would make Abraham's name great, but circumstances made Abraham look like a fool-not a great man in leaving his native land and his family to go into a strange country. - God's promises (especially so the, "I will curse them that curseth thee") said Abraham would be safe, but circumstances said that obeying God's precepts would put Abraham right in the midst of unfriendly people.